HillaryDanan/abstraction-intelligence/README.md

 ## Acknowledgments

 This framework benefited from critical feedback on the embeddedness hypothesis, attention mechanisms, and falsifiability criteria.
 The distinction between learned hedging and genuine calibration was sharpened through discussion.
+The substrate-neutral formulation—bounded persistence, stakes, and inside/outside asymmetry rather than biological embodiment specifically—emerged from recognizing that biology is one path to self/world distinction, not the only conceivable path.

 -----